athenarc/THOR-Text2SQLBenchmarking/README.md

-# Benchmarking Database Search Systems: a DB-NL Perspective
+# An In-Depth Benchmarking of Text-to-SQL Systems

 The following repo contains the database search systems used for the analysis provided in our paper "Benchmarking Database Search Systems: a DB-NL Perspective".